-The International School of Bergamo is an authorised IB World School for the Primary and Middle Years Programme®
+The International School of Bergamo is a fully authorised IB® Continuum World School offering the Primary, Middle Years and Diploma Programmes.

 The Early Years includes a Pre-K for children from 24 months which follows the EYFS programme and a Kindergarten and Transition class based on the IB® PYP for three-year-olds and four-year-olds.